Researchers find more cases of Facebook app data exposure

-SAN FRANCISCO — Security researchers have uncovered more instances of Facebook user data being publicly exposed on the internet, further underscoring its struggles as it deals with a slew of privacy problems.
+SAN FRANCISCO — Security researchers have uncovered more instances of Facebook user data being publicly exposed on the internet, further underscoring its struggles as it deals with a slew of privacy and other problems.

 But the episode illustrates Facebook’s issues with controlling its users’ data, especially once it is in the hands of third-party developers.